EU Consultation Process Underway on the Non-Financial Reporting Directive

 On 20 February 2020, the European Commission (the “Commission”) launched a public consultation process as part of its review of the existing Non-Financial Reporting Directive (“NFRD”) to strengthen sustainable investment in Europe.

 The NFRD requires large companies to disclose certain non-financial matters as part of their annual public reporting obligations.
 These non-financial issues include topics such as anti-corruption, human rights, diversity, and environmental concerns.
-More information about the NFRD can be found here.

 The Consultation Process